On the fundamental tone of immersions and submersions

 \section{Main result and examples}

-In this section we use all the above previous results to prove a lower bound estimates for the first eigenvalue of the Laplace operator on manifolds isometrically immersed on Riemannian manifolds which carries a Riemannian submersion on the two classes of manifolds described above.
-In particular, using Lemmas \ref{lemma41} and \ref{lemma42} and its corollary above, we are able to present a unified proof to both cases.
-Bellow, we use a \emph{bar} for geometric objects related with the metric of $B$ and a \emph{tilde} for geometric objects related with the metric of $\widetilde M$.
+In this section, we will apply the previous results in order to get a lower bound estimates for the first eigenvalue of the Laplace operator on submanifolds immersed on Riemannian manifolds, which carries a Riemannian submersion on the two classes of manifolds described as before.
+In particular, using Lemmas \ref{lemma41} and \ref{lemma42}, and its corollary above, we are able to present a unified proof to both cases.